 - 4.18 The AIPM recognises that students may, for a variety of reasons, need to defer or discontinue their studies.
 Students can defer (interrupt) or withdraw from a program in which they are enrolled at any time in consultation with their home jurisdiction and the AIPM. - 4.19 The maximum period of approved deferral will normally be twelve months.
 Re-admission to the program if deferral has been approved and it is after the census date will be automatic to the next available scheduling of that program or to another scheduled intake/cohort in agreement with the home jurisdiction, the student and the AIPM.
-Refer Admission, Enrolment and Credit Procedure, clauses 4.11 to 4.14. - 4.20 A student who withdraws from their program must do so in consultation with their home jurisdiction and in writing to the AIPM.
-The AIPM may also determine on academic grounds that it is in the best interests of a student to withdraw, refer Academic Progression Procedure, Section 5 and Academic Integrity Procedure, Section 6. - 4.21 A student who absents themselves from the program with no communication with the AIPM and/or for whom no attempts by the AIPM at communication have been successful, will be withdrawn from a program in consultation between the AIPM and the home jurisdiction, (see also Academic Progression Procedures 4.10). - 4.22 Students who have withdrawn do not have an automatic date of return to the program and will need to apply through their respective jurisdiction for any future place in the program.
+Refer Admission, Enrolment and Credit Procedures, clauses 4.13 to 4.16. - 4.20 A student who withdraws from their program must do so in consultation with their home jurisdiction and in writing to the AIPM.
+The AIPM may also determine on academic grounds that it is in the best interests of a student to withdraw, refer Academic Progression Procedure, Section 4 and Academic Integrity Procedure, Section 6. - 4.21 A student who absents themselves from the program with no communication with the AIPM and/or for whom no attempts by the AIPM at communication have been successful, will record a fail for the enrolled unit and be withdrawn from a program in consultation with the home jurisdiction, (see also Academic Progression Procedure 4.10). - 4.22 Students who have withdrawn do not have an automatic date of return to the program and will need to apply through their respective jurisdiction for any future place in the program.
 Withdrawal from the program will be recorded on the student's academic transcript.
 Refer Admission, Enrolment and Credit Procedure, clauses 4.17 to 4.21.